WITA Staff

 WITA Managing Director

 Diego Añez is the Managing Director of the Washington International Trade Association (WITA) and the Executive Director of the WITA Academy.
-He is responsible for daily management of operations, event coordination, strategic engagements and member services for the organization’s 4000 members and corporate sponsors.
-Diego also oversees WITA’s robust internship program and new hires for the organization.
-He coordinates with the Board of Directors on WITA’s portfolio of policy programming and the capstone event, the Annual Awards Dinner, providing direction and oversight on the organization’s activities.
+He is responsible for management of operations, policy programs, strategic engagements and member services for the organization’s 5000+ members and corporate sponsors across all 50 states and over 100 countries worldwide.
+He provides direction, with the WITA CEO and Board of Directors, to WITA’s portfolio of programming and capstone events, such as the Washington International Trade Conference and Annual Dinner.

 Diego is originally from Santa Cruz de la Sierra, Bolivia and was raised in Mobile, Alabama.
 Diego graduated from the University of Georgia with a Bachelor of Arts in Spanish and a Bachelor of Arts in International Affairs with concentrations in International Political Economy and Comparative Politics.